 If your complaint relates to any other type of Australian Government subsidised service, you may ask the Aged Care Commissioner (the Commissioner) to conduct an independent review.
 Your request must be made within 28 days of receiving our decision letter and you must state the reasons why you are seeking a review by the Commissioner.

-For more information about review rights, refer to the article on our website.
+For more information about review rights, refer to the article on the Scheme website.

 Fax (03) 9665 8026